A homotopy invariant of stable maps to oriented surfaces: Introduction

 We note that $R_3$-moves are closely related to triple points of the singular sets $\Sigma(h)$ of maps $h$ to $\R^3$.
 These are studied by Saeki and T.~Yamamoto~\cite{SY}.

 The proof of Theorem ~\ref{th:2} also utilizes the cumulative winding number $\omega(f)$.

-\begin{theorem} Let $f$ and $g$ be two homotopic image simple fold maps from a closed oriented manifold $M$ of dimension $m\geq2$ to an oriented surface $F$ of finite genus.
+\begin{theorem} Let $f$ and $g$ be two homotopic image simple fold maps from a closed manifold $M$ of dimension $m\geq2$ to a surface $F$ of finite genus.
 Suppose the surface $\Sigma(H)$ of singular points of the homotopy $H$ between $f$ and $g$ is orientable.
 Then, the number of components of $\Sigma(f)$ is congruent modulo two to the number of components of $\Sigma(g)$. \end{theorem}